NirwanUiT/privateGPTpp/README.md

 We will now go through parts of code in the file "app.py" to get a better understanding of the code.
 The work done in the backend consists of primarily first processing the uploaded document/s and then ingesting them and creating a vectore database from which the LLM shall refer to for context.

+### Loading and processing documents:
+1. The functions "load_single_document", "load_documents" and "process_documents" are related to loading the uploaded documents and processing them.
+The function "process_documents" uses ```RecursiveCharacterTextSplitter``` to split the document into a number of chunks.
+The chunk size is a hyperparameter that can be set manually.
+It will be shown later.
+2.